[ excerpted from the book ]

 * “The Destruction Room” first appeared in The &NOW Awards: The Best Innovative Writing (Lake Forest, IL: &NOW Books, 2009) 338-9.

 **Lucy Peltz, “Facing the Text: The Amateur and Commercial Histories of Extra-Illustration, c.
 1770-1840,” Owners, Annotators and the Signs of Reading, eds.
 Robin Myers, Michael Harris, and Giles Mandelbrote (New Castle, DE: Oak Knoll, 2005) 91.
+For an image of the original room:

 *** Bea refers to a character in the Galerie de Difformité, otherwise known as a deformed reincarnation of Dante’s Beatrice Portinari.
 For more about Bea, see “Exhibit A.”